How to address a cover letter?

 There will be times when you will find the gender-neutral name of the hiring manager.
 In that case, altogether avoid using gender-specific cover letter addresses.
 Instead, address with their both name and last name in the salutation like this:

 - Dear Taylor Paisley,

 If you know the hiring manager's gender, things will be much easier for you.
-For men, you can address the hiring manager with "Mr.," But for female hiring managers, things get a bit tricky.
+For men, you can address the hiring manager with "Mr.," but things get a bit tricky for female hiring managers.

 You have addressed the hiring manager with "Miss.," and if she turns out to be married, it will not look good on your part.
 You definitely do not want to offend your hiring manager.

 Instead of "Miss" or "Mrs.," use " Ms.," which does not focus on their marital status.